Do I Have to Sell My House in a Divorce? See 4 Options

 Divorce is hard enough: Allow yourself to get help

 You’re not alone in what you are facing.
-According to the CDC, in 2021, there were 630,505 divorces with 45 states reporting and Washington, DC.
+According to the CDC, there were 673,989 divorces in 2022 alone, with data reported from 45 states and Washington, DC.

 Whether you choose to sell your home, buy out your spouse’s interest, divide large assets, or co-own the house with a deferred sale, the path to closure and starting over will be easier with the help of professionals who know what you’re going through and how to deliver the best outcome possible.